OWASP/www-project-cyber-controls-matrix/index.md

 #### Required Attribution

-Per the open license, the following attribution paragraphs must be included with any written distribution (excluding discourse) or software distribution incorporating any part or whole of OCCM content:
+Per the open license, the following attribution paragraphs must be included with any written / electronic distribution (excluding articles and discourse) or software distribution that incorporates any part or whole of OCCM content.

 <sub><sup>"The OWASP Cyber Controls Matrix (OCCM) (https://owasp.org/www-project-cyber-controls-matrix/) is copyright the OWASP Foundation, Inc. (https://owasp.org) and was created by Eric Bragger (https://www.linkedin.com/in/eric-bragger/)."</sup></sub>